Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 r = http.request('GET', 'http://httpbin.org/robots.txt')
 print(r.data)
 ```
-This seems to just hang and the platform reports that it’s just pending:
+This seems to just hang and the platform reports that it's just pending:

 ![pending](./images/5-gql.png)

 And eventually the app shows:

 ![error](./images/6-error.png)

 Which makes sense if there are firewall rules in place, the request probably disappeared into a black hole somewhere.
 But it could also be due to DNS filtering.
 We can try to get out to some internet service somewhere via port `53`: